miku/nntour/Slides.md

 One alternative XOR Net (#2)
 ===
 The number within the perceptron represents the inherent bias unit/or a translational shift when the unit jumps.
+(The number in the perceptron consitutes the threshold.)
 <img src="images/XOR_perceptron_2.JPG" width="600">

 ---